 .
-The carrier's ability to project force thousands of kilometers away made most WWII aerial/naval battles in the Pacific happen completely out of sight for the carrier's crew.
-Missile technology itself and remote piloting may do this to the carrier as well, but the current status quo—and an author's potential setting—are maintained by electronic countermeasures to disrupt missile guidance, accurate point defenses
+The carrier's ability to project force hundreds of kilometers away made most WWII aerial/naval battles in the Pacific happen completely out of sight for the carrier's crew.
+Missile technology itself and remote piloting may do this to the carrier as well, but the current status quo — and an author's potential setting — are maintained by electronic countermeasures to disrupt missile guidance, accurate point defenses

 , and electronic warfare potentially compromising the effectiveness of remotely piloted (or automated) craft.
 Currently, major warships that aren't carriers or amphibious assault ships are missile ships, each capable of launching a relative Macross Missile Massacre